mikim83/qk8s/README.md

 ```
  ❱ qk8s

-qk8s is a utility for Quickly launching Kubernetes in Docker
+qk8s is a utility for Quickly launching Kubernetes in a linux machine

 Usage: qk8s [command]

 Available commands:
-  start		Quickly Starts Kubernetes in the Docker host currently configured with your local docker command
+  start		Quickly Starts Kubernetes in the linux host currently configured with your local docker command
   stop		Stop Kubernetes cluster
   delete    Deletes and stops all Kubernetes cluster objects and containers
   addon		Creates addons from addon directory (DNS-addon, etc..)
   restart	Restart Kubernetes
 ```